iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Cons:
 - Requires separate management or privatelink records lifecycle, losing benefits of Azure Private DNS Zones

-### Option 2.2 Forward privatelink namespaces from custom DNS to Azure DNS
+### 2.2 Forward privatelink namespaces from custom DNS to Azure DNS

 This is the most common scenario, where VNet and On-Premises clients are configured to use Custom DNS servers, but these servers are configured to forward **privatelink** namespaces to Azure DNS

 Pros:
-- Benefits of both options 1 and 2.1: privatelink name resolution is integrated into your custom DNS, but the records management lifecycle still remains on the Azure side
+- Benefits of both approaches (1) and (2.1): privatelink name resolution is integrated into your custom DNS, but the records management lifecycle still remains on the Azure side

 Cons:
 - More complexity
+- Even more complexity when your custom DNS servers are distributed across various regions on-premises and in Azure (a very common scenario for Active Directory), need to plan for regional redundancy to provide resilient name resolution from all locations, but utilising the closest Azure region.

 Challenges:
 - For forwarding to work, the DNS server needs to reach Azure DNS: